azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 - Run “**IWR**" installation command shared by Policy Owner.
 This will ensure latest version installed with Org policy settings

-- Run "Clear-AzSKSessionState" followed by any scan command and validate its running with Org policy.
+- Run "*Clear-AzSKSessionState*" followed by any scan command and validate its running with Org policy.
 It gets dispayed at the start of command execution "Running AzSK cmdlet using ***** policy"

 **Continuous Assurance:**

-- Run "Update-AzSKContinuousAssurance" command with Org policy.
+- Run "*Update-AzSKContinuousAssurance*" command with Org policy.
 This will ensure that continuous assurance setup is configured with Org policy settings.

 - After above step, you can trigger runbook and ensure that after job completion, scan exported in storage account are with Org policy.
 You can download logs and validate it in file under path <YYYYMMDD_HHMMSS_GRS>/ETC/PowerShellOutput.LOG.
 Check for message during start of command "Running AzSK cmdlet using ***** policy"